DeuxFois/quartz/content/data-science/machine-learning/supervised-learning/bayes.md

 tags:
   - supervised-learning
   - discriminative
-  - continuous-value
   - discrete-value
-  - Classification
   - generative
+  - classification
 ---
-**⚠️ this article presume you know about the[normal law and multivariate normal law](data-science/statistic/gaussian.md)**
+**⚠️ this article presume you know about the [normal law and multivariate normal law](data-science/statistic/gaussian.md)**

 ## Bayes Law